damphyr/vagrant-qnx/README.md

 To operate this box with Vagrant you will need [VMWare Workstation](http://www.vmware.com/products/workstation/) and the [VMWare provider for vagrant](http://www.vagrantup.com/vmware) which both cost money.
 And this is still not going to work.

-You will need the vagrant-guest-qnx plugin.
+You will need the vagrant-guest-qnx plugin:

+vagrant plugin install vagrant-guest-qnx

 You might want to read the last part of the [yak shaving](http://www.ampelofilosofies.gr/software/2013/10/19/vagrant-guest-qnx) for gotchas (hint: look at the Vagrantfile)